A guide to tropicalizations: Tropical cone of a variety

 We have seen the advantage of using fans $\Sigma$ in $N_\rdop \times \rdop_+$ rather than polyhedral complexes in $N_\rdop$ to define an associated toric scheme $\Ycal_\Sigma$ over $K^\circ$.
 It is not surprising that the consideration of the closed cone in $N_\rdop \times \rdop_+$ generated by $\Trop_v(X) \times \{1\}$ is useful to describe information about the closure of the closed subscheme $X$ of $T$ in $\Ycal_\Sigma$ in a uniform way.
 Moreover, we will see that the tropical variety of $X$ with respect to the trivial valuation is just the intersection of this tropical cone with $N_\rdop \times \{0\}$.

 \begin{art} \rm For an algebraic scheme $X$ over $K$, we have defined in Section \ref{Section:Analytification} the analytification with respect to the valuation $w$ which we denote here by $X_w^{\rm an}$.
 In fact, we can define the {\it analytification $X_W^{\rm an}$ of $X$ with respect to $W$} by the same process allowing all multiplicative seminorms $p$ with restriction $w_p:=p|_K \in W$.
-This gives again a locally compact Hausdorff space which is as a set equal to the disjoint union of all $X_w^{\rm an}$ with $w$ ranging over $W$. \end{art}
+This gives again a locally compact Hausdorff space which is as a set equal to the disjoint union of all $X_w^{\rm an}$ with $w$ ranging over $W$.
+The proof follows from Tychonoff's theorem similarly as in the case of a single valuation. \end{art}

 \begin{art} \rm For $w \in W$, let $\trop_w: T_w^{\rm an} \rightarrow N_\rdop$ be the tropicalization map.
 Proceeding fibrewise, we get the {\it $W$-tropicalization map}

 It is clear that $\trop_W$ is continuous. \end{art}